-The IPCC's Global Warming of 1.5°C Special Report emphasized the urgency of climate action and the important role the land sector can and must play as part of a comprehensive climate mitigation strategy.
-The land sector already reduces total U.S. emissions by 12 percent.
-Recently published research estimates that we could reduce total U.S. emissions by an additional 18 percent through policies and programs that help avoid conversion of natural and working lands (NWL) to development, restore native habitats, and modify management practices on working lands to store more carbon.
-With Oregon's carbon dense westside forests, diverse and productive agricultural and range lands, and high-carbon tidal wetlands, we have the potential to make a significant contribution to climate mitigation through these NWL pathways-many of which provide a wide array of complimentary economic, health, and environmental benefits.
+The IPCC's Global Warming of 1.5°C special report emphasized the urgency of climate action and the important role the land sector can and must play as part of a comprehensive climate mitigation strategy.

+The land sector already reduces total U.S. emissions by 12 percent.74 Recently published research estimates that we could reduce total U.S. emissions by an additional 18 percent through policies and programs that help store more carbon by avoiding conversion of natural and working lands to development, restoring native habitats, and modifying management practices on working lands.75 With Oregon's carbon dense westside forests, diverse and productive agricultural and range lands, and high-carbon tidal wetlands, we have the potential to make a significant contribution to climate mitigation by implementing climate-smart practices on natural and working lands-many of which provide a wide array of complementary economic, health, and environmental benefits.

-In EO 20-04, Governor Brown directed the OGWC to submit a proposal for the Governor's consideration regarding the adoption of state goals for carbon sequestration and storage in Oregon's NWL in coordination with the Oregon Departments of Forestry (ODF) and Agriculture (ODA) and the Oregon Watershed Enhancement Board.
+In EO 20-04, Governor Brown directed the OGWC to submit a proposal for the Governor's consideration regarding the adoption of state goals for carbon sequestration and storage in Oregon's NWL in coordination with the Oregon Departments of Forestry and Agriculture and the Oregon Watershed Enhancement Board.
 The OGWC has also requested assistance from DEQ and DLCD.
-Our report is due no later than June 30th, 2021.
+The report including this proposal is due no later than June 30, 2021.